On iterative methods based on Sherman-Morrison-Woodbury splitting: Applications

+\begin{remark} We underline that the performance of all the methods we used can be improved using various techniques (parallelization, preconditioning, etc.) and even with better implementations.
+For this reason, these experiments serve as indication of the performance of the new iteration.
+On the other hand, the simplicity of the new method and its overall good performance. \end{remark}

-\section{Extensions to saddle point problems}
+\subsection{Extensions to saddle point problems}

-We close this note with a linear system that can be derived when we use a mixed formulation of a finite element method for some nonlinear and dispersive wave equations with zero Dirichlet boundary conditions \cite{MRKS2021}.
+In this section we consider a linear system that can be derived when we use a mixed formulation of a finite element method for some nonlinear and dispersive wave equations with zero Dirichlet boundary conditions \cite{MRKS2021}.
 Consider the linear system